 The Full Details - An Example from Region 8

-Civilian Use of MOULD
+Civilian Access to MOULD

-As similar aerials have been spotted on other public buildings as well as Police and Fire stations these may have be wired for MOULD too.
+In the nineties a program of fitting MOULD aerials to civilian buildings was undertaken.
+Aerials were fitted to larger telephone exchanges and wired down to the protected accommodation in their basement, but no radio equipment was connected.
+As CAT 80 aerials have been spotted on other public buildings as well as Police and Fire stations, these may have been wired for MOULD too.
 I can only speculate that this would allow military liaison at those places in a civil emergency.

 During the eighties a number of local authorities, predominantly Labour Party controlled, declared themselves as 'Nuclear Free Zones'.
 The Army had some of their MOULD vehicles painted in brighter colours and bore civilian number plates for use in those sensitive local authority areas.